God's Mystery Revealed

 "But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is non of His.
 And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.
 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you."
 (Romans 8:9-11)

-Important Note: some believers will be alive on earth at the time of the rapture, while the bodies of those who have died remain in the grave.
+Important Note: some believers will be alive on earth at the time of the rapture, while the bodies of those who have died are in the grave.
 This is why the rapture (or translation of living believers) also includes a resurrection of those who are deceased (See 1 Thessalonians 4:16-18 and 1 Corinthians 15:50-55).
 According to Paul, the resurrection happens first, then those who are alive are changed ... and both groups are 'caught up' to meet Jesus Christ - in the air.
 It is true that the word 'rapture' is not found in the Bible.
 Yet, the phrase 'caught up to meet Christ in the air' which communicates the same idea ... is in the Bible.
 We should understand that the rapture is not 'The Second Coming of Christ', which occurs 7 years later at the end of the Tribulation.
 At the Second Coming, Jesus Christ returns all the way to Jerusalem on earth to establish His Kingdom.
 But, at the rapture, Jesus only comes in the air above the earth long enough to remove (rapture) His Church, and then takes this entire group to heaven.

 In Paul's epistles to the Thessalonian and the Corinthian churches, detailed information is provided about the rapture, which includes a reference to 'sudden destruction' that occurs shortly thereafter.
 Yet, it was Jesus who provides the first glimpse into this intense period of tribulation that will suddenly and unexpectedly fall upon everyone living on earth.
 Since Jesus and Paul are speaking about the same end-time event, we must read what both men have to say to get a more complete picture.
 In this situation, what is referred to as 'tribulation' is actually a 7 year period of Divine judgment (also known as God's wrath) sent upon 'the whole earth' because of their rejection of God's Son and His freely offered Grace-based salvation.
 If you live anywhere on earth during this time there will be no place to hide.
 According to Christ, everyone living on earth will suffer (and many will die) under this judgment.
 Jesus describes it in the following way;